itsspencer92/HC-Cyber-Playbook/Network-Fundamentals.md

 # star vs. mesh topology.
-- Mesh topology: requires that every end system is interconnected to every other system.
+- Mesh topology: Each device is connected directly to multiple other devices.
-- Star topology:
+- Star topology: All devices are connected to a central hub.

 Key differences between switches and routers.
 - Switches is used to connect devices on the same network
-- Routers Requires
+- Routers Connect two or more different networks